About The Zodiac Lore

 If you are new to the Chinese zodiac, start with the homepage calculator and enter your birth date.
 Then read the page for your zodiac animal and element type.

 If you are researching compatibility, use the compatibility pages as a cultural guide rather than a final answer about any real relationship.
+Zodiac compatibility is most useful when it helps you notice patterns, not when it replaces communication or judgment.

 Our editorial standards